 With the firestorm that swept through Southern California now under control, state officials are turning their attention to an even more serious, long-term problem that will most likely affect not only California, but also several states, including Arizona, New Mexico, Nevada, Nebraska, Texas, Utah, Florida, and Georgia.

-.
+The concern?
+Water.
 Several states are facing severe water shortages, and experts now say the problem is not the result of just a "dry year."
 Instead, the shortages are resulting from several situations, including: